 These scenarios explore only a handful of the ways in which a healthcare administrator can successfully apply the competencies in a healthcare setting on a day-to-day basis.
 No one competency is more valuable than the other; rather, they are complementary, which is why healthcare administrators are such well-rounded individuals whose skills are highly coveted within the ever-expanding field of healthcare.

-Utica College, an accredited institution which offers an Online Master of Science in Health Care Administration, prepares students for meaningful careers in healthcare organizations.
-The program promotes management, leadership, and continuum of care via its three main areas of emphasis: acute care, service organizations, and long term care.
+Utica College, an accredited institution which offers an Online Master of Healthcare Administration, prepares students for meaningful careers in healthcare organizations.
+The program promotes management, leadership, and continuum of care via its three main areas of emphasis: acute care, service organizations, and long-term care.
 Students will learn to exhibit the five core competencies during their studies, which will prepare them to be well-rounded contributors in the healthcare field.
 The program's online format is perfect for students aspiring to advance in their careers while remaining meaningful contributors in the workforce.